oddbird/oddsite/content/2017/1/5/git-rebase.rst

-This is convenient enough for us, but it really is motivated by the shape of our team; we have specialists all along the design-frontend-backend continuum, and frequently will want to rapidly intertwine our work many times in a day, as we coordinate changes all along that spectrum.
+This is convenient enough for us, but it really is motivated by the shape of our team; we have specialists all along the design-frontend-backend continuum, and frequently want to rapidly intertwine our work many times in a day as we coordinate changes all along that spectrum.

-Still, some of us have used this rebase model successfully before, and think it's worth trying out!
+Still, some of us have used this rebase model successfully before and think it's worth trying out!